VIDEO: Bear stroll through downtown Langley ends with capture - Prince Rupert Northern View

 A black bear seen wandering through downtown Langley on Sunday was captured by conservation officers after it walked into an residential building’s back yard.

-Multiple social media posts tracked the movement of the female bear, who was photographed walking near near the Home Hardware store and the Willowbrook shopping centre before she was tranquilized in a building’s visitor parking, around 11:30 a.m.
+Multiple social media posts tracked the movement of the female bear, who was photographed walking near near the Home Depot hardware store and the Willowbrook shopping centre before she was tranquilized in a building’s visitor parking, around 11:30 a.m.

 Resident Allie Wilkinson said when her husband Matthew told there was a bear in their back yard, she had trouble believing it.